Ameraucana Chicken: What You Want To Know

 Photo Credit Chicken Scratch & Foundry

-The plumage of the Ameraucana chicken can range anywhere from a dark black color to a slate blue.
+The plumage of the Ameraucana chicken can range from a dark black color to a slate blue.

 brown and black Ameraucana Chicken